-- Incarcerated person walks up to staff and says, "I have a microchip in my tooth," Staff does not make eye contact and safely walks away. - Staff informs the incarcerated person that he does not have time to make phone calls.
-In response, staff breaks eye contact with the consumer and tends to another task.
-Once the incarcerated person behaves appropriately, staff resumes eye contact and responds. - When breaking eye contact, do not turn away or lose sight of the incarcerated person peripherally for safety.
+- Incarcerated person walks up to staff and says, "I have a microchip in my tooth" and then staff does not make eye contact and safely walks away. - Staff informed the Incarcerated person that he does not have time to make phone calls.
+In response, staff break eye contact with the consumer and tends to another task.
+Once the Incarcerated person behaves appropriately, staff resumes eye contact and responds. - When breaking eye contact, do not turn away or lose sight of the Incarcerated person peripherally, for safety.